pyeventsourcing/eventsourcing/docs/topics/process.rst

 Distributed system
 ------------------

-The processes defined above could run in different threads in a single process.
+The application processes above could be run in different threads in a single process.
 Those threads could run in different processes on a single node.
 Those process could run on different nodes in a network.

-Each thread could run a loop that makes a call for prompts pushed via messaging infrastructure.
-The prompts can be responded to be pulling from the prompting channel.
-The call for new messages can timeout, and the timeout can be handled by pulling any new notifications from all upstream notification logs, so that effectively the notification log is polled at a regular interval whenever there are no prompts.
+If there are many threads, each thread could run a loop that begins by making a call to messaging infrastructure for prompts pushed from upstream via messaging infrastructure.
+Prompts can be responded to immediately by pulling new notifications.
+If the call to get new prompts times out, any new notifications from upstream notification logs can be pulled, so that the notification log is effectively polled at a regular interval whenever there are no prompts.
+This protects against failed push.

 The process applications could all use the same single database, or they could each use their own database.
-If the process applications of a system use different databases, they can still read each other's notification log object.
+If the process applications of a system in the same operating system processes use different databases, they can still use each other's notification log object.

-Using multiple operating system processes is similar to multi-threading in a single process.
-Multiple operating system processes could share the same database, just not the same in-memory database.
-They could also use different databases, even in an memory database, but its notification log would need to be presented in an API and its readers would need to use a remote notification log object to pull notifications from the API.
+Using multiple operating system processes is similar to multi-threading, each process will run a thead that runs a loop.
+Multiple operating system processes could share the same database.
+They could also use different databases, but then the notification logs may need to be presented in an API and its readers may need to to pull notifications from the API.

 The example below shows a system with multiple operating system processes.
-All the application processes share a single MySQL database.
+All the application processes share one MySQL database.
+The example works just as well with PostgreSQL.

 .. code:: python